bitcoin-api/bitcoin-api-full-stack/README.md

 npm install
 ```

-then, run the following command to start up the NodeJS fee updating service:
+Then, run the following command to start up the NodeJS fee updating service:
 ```
 pm2 start UpdateFeeDataWorker
 ```